 The most private and secure way to communicate online is by using end-to-end encryption.
-If you send an end-to-end encrypted message, it is encrypted on your device (your iPhone, Android, or laptop), and it is not decrypted until it reaches the device of the person you sent the message to.
-This prevents anyone besides you and the person you are sending the message to from reading your private communications.
+If you send an end-to-end encrypted email(new window), it’s encrypted on your device (your iPhone, Android, or laptop) and isn’t decrypted until it reaches the device of the person you sent the message to.

 End-to-end encryption (E2EE) has historically been very complicated, which limited who could effectively use it.
-An early iteration of E2EE for email, known as Pretty Good Privacy (PGP), required you to handle the encryption keys yourself, making it notoriously difficult even for tech-savvy users.
+An early iteration of E2EE for email, known as Pretty Good Privacy (PGP)(new window), required you to handle the encryption keys yourself, making it notoriously difficult even for tech-savvy users.

 What is end-to-end encryption (E2EE)?

 End-to-end encryption is the term used for a type of encryption where your data is encrypted at every stage of its journey from one device to another.
-“End-to-end” refers to the beginning of the data’s journey (in the case of email, this is the sender’s device) and where it ends its journey (the recipient’s device).
+The ends in “end-to-end” refer to the beginning and final destination of your data’s journey.
+For example, if you’re sending an email, the beginning point is your device and the destination is your recipient’s device.

-End-to-end encryption is a method of secure communication that prevents any third parties from accessing the contents of your message while it’s transferred from one device to another or while it is “at rest” on a server.
-When you use E2EE to send an email or message to someone, no one else can see the contents of your message — not your network administrator, not your internet service provider (ISP), not hackers, not the government, and not even the company that handles the delivery of your email (for example, Proton Mail).
+This makes end-to-end encryption a secure communication method that prevents all third parties from accessing the content of your messages, including while they are transferred from one device to another or “at rest” on a server.
+When you use E2EE to send an email to someone, no one else can see the content of your message — not your network administrator, not your internet service provider (ISP), not hackers, not the government, and not even the company that handles the delivery of your email (for example, Proton Mail).
 They can’t read your email because your recipient holds the only key that can decrypt it.

 How does end-to-end encryption work?

 To understand how end-to-end encryption works for email, it helps to look at a diagram.
-In the example below, Bob wants to say hello to Alice in private.
-Alice has a public key and a private key, which are two mathematically related encryption keys.
-The public key can be shared with anyone, but she must keep her private key secure and not let anyone else access it.
+In the example below, Bob wants to say hello to Alice privately.
+Alice has a public key and a private key, which are two mathematically related cryptographic keys.
+Alice can share her public key with anyone, but she must keep her private key secure and not let anyone else access it.

-First, Bob uses Alice’s public key to encrypt the message, turning “Hello Alice” into ciphertext — scrambled, seemingly random characters.
+First, Bob uses Alice’s public key to encrypt his message, turning “Hello Alice” into ciphertext — scrambled, seemingly random characters.

-What is the difference between E2EE and other types of encryption?
+What is the difference between E2EE and other security paradigms?

 Services that use end-to-end encryption eliminate this possibility because the service provider does not actually possess the private key required for decryption.
 With Proton Mail or any other E2EE service, your private key is only available on your device, making E2EE much more secure and private.

 Advantages of end-to-end encryption services

-End-to-end encryption offers multiple advantages over other types of encryption.
+End-to-end encryption offers multiple advantages over other security paradigms.
 Protecting your data with E2EE makes you less vulnerable to leaks or attacks, prevents your government or ISP from snooping on you, and even helps defend democracy.

 E2EE keeps your data safe from hacks

-When you use end-to-end encryption, fewer parties have access to your unencrypted data.
-Even if hackers compromised the servers where your encrypted data is stored (as was the case with the Yahoo Mail hack), they would not be able to decrypt your data because they would not possess the decryption keys.
+When you use end-to-end encryption, fewer parties can access your unencrypted data.
+Even if hackers compromised the servers where your encrypted data is stored (as was the case with the Yahoo Mail hack(new window)), they would not be able to decrypt your data because they would not possess your private key.